ts4z/barge-rulebook/src/super-stud.md

 # Super Stud

-This game is a variation of Seven-card Stud games.
+This game is a variation of Seven Card Stud games.
 This game modifies the rules of either [Stud](stud.md), [Stud High/Low Eight-or-Better](stud-high-low-eight-or-better.md), or [Razz](razz.md).
 Each player starts with four down cards, and must discard two before fourth street.